 - You are entering Symonds Yat area when you see the old parish church of St Dubricius on your right hand side.
 Its foundations date from the 9th century and the oldest part the 13th century.
 St Dubricius lived in Herefordshire in the 6th century and founded monasteries which were centres of learning.

-All you have to do now is carefully exit the canoe, remove it from the river and find a member of the Wye Canoes team to take your equipment from you.
-Then maybe time for a refreshing drink at one of the local watering holes while planning your next exciting adventure.
+All you have to do now is carefully exit the canoe, remove it from the river and carry it to the flag then find a member of the Wye Canoes/Wye Adventures team to take your equipment from you.
+The choice then is either a 5/10 mins walk back to the car or maybe time for a refreshing drink at one of the local watering holes while planning your next exciting adventure.

 Activity Information Facts: